AngusKenny/BO-TPOT/README.md

 - once a pipeline is found, can use bayesian optimisation to improve in a real parameter space

 ## Description of Operation
-The operation of BO-TPOT can be separated into three main methods:
+The operation of BO-TPOT can be separated into three main processes:

 1. `get_tpot_data` which generates the initial TPOT pipelines from the problem data;
 2. `run_bo` which performs a single instance of Bayesian optimisation after a pre-determined point in the `get_tpot_data` process, to allow comparison; and,